This is the multi-page printable view of this section. Click here to print.

 | containerregistry.statics.login.count | Allowed Registry Login count | cnt |

-| containerregistry.statics.denied_login.count | Number of Denied Registry Logins | cnt |
+| containerregistry.statics.denied_login.count | Number of denied registry logins | cnt |

-| containerregistry.statics.repository.created.count | Number of created repositories | cnt |
+| containerregistry.statics.repository.created.count | Number of generated repositories | cnt |

 | containerregistry.statics.repository.deleted.count | Number of deleted repositories | cnt |